ES EN

 Does the volume of the music affect the experience?

 Yes, although not in the same way for everyone.
-For some synesthetes very loud or live music creates a better and more intense visual experience, with brighter colours, while for others it is impossible to listen at a high volume as they find it too unpleasant to be able to see anything at all.
+For some synesthetes very loud or live music creates a better and more intense visual experience, with brighter colours, while for others it is impossible to listen to loud sounds as they feel "attacked" by aggressive shapes or find it too unpleasant and painful to be able to see anything at all.
 As the volume of a song gradually fades to zero, some synesthetes’ colours become more transparent before finally disappearing, while for others they get lighter and lighter, or more muddied, or the shapes become smaller or they move into the distance to become lost on the horizon… there is a great deal of variety.

 What kinds of music do people with auditory-visual synesthesia most enjoy?